Here are some basic hair care tips to assist you in caring for your natural hair in the best possible way.

 - If there is a need to wash hair more than once within the week, e.g. after exercising, co-wash hair as often as is needed (Conditioner only washing without using shampoo allows hair to be cleaned without the stripping effects of shampoo)

-- Clarify hair once a month or when needed with ACV (Apple Cider Vinegar) or a good clarifying shampoo to remove product build up
+- Clarify hair once a month or when needed with a good clarifying shampoo to remove product build up

-- Avoid Sodium Laureth/Lauryl Sulfate in shampoos as this will dry out the hair
+- Avoid Sodium Laureth/Lauryl Sulfate in the shampoos you use weekly as this will dry out the hair

 - DC (Deep Condition) after every shampoo to restore moisture and oils stripped by the shampoo.